How to Compress Images for Website SEO

 - ✓ Include width and height attributes to prevent layout shifts

-- ✓ Use lazy loading for below-the-fold images
+- ✓ Use lazy loading for images that appear farther down the page

 - ✓ Implement responsive images with srcset